philipjhj/TDP-MSRC-AI-Challenge/Documentation.md

   Specifically we had problems if the timer ran out.
   The connection-failure resulted in the time-out noted in [Issue #30](https://github.com/Microsoft/malmo-challenge/issues/30).

+#### Helmet detection

+Helmets were detected by analysing the pixels of the top region of frames fetched from the environment, and classifying with a pretrained Support Vector Machine.

 ## Decision making
 Using the above described planning systems, the agent simply needs to make one decision; is the challenging agent